p91paul/framework/README.md

 Documentation and contacts
 ==============
-For more information and documentation please visit http://www.applicaframework.com.
+Official _Applicaframework_ repository seems to be closed now.
+So this is currently the only mirror.
+The website (http://www.applicaframework.com) is still online with some documentation at the time of writing.

-_Applicaframework_ is developed and maintained from Applica (http://www.applicadoit.com).
+_Applicaframework_ was originally developed by Applica (http://www.applicadoit.com).
-Write us on framework@applicadoit.com

 License
 ============